I’m really looking forward to the next round of performance reviews – said no manager, ever.

 2. Plan for dialogue

-If your company has any kind of formal performance management process, you will probably have a standard paper or on-line form to complete before and during the appraisal discussion.
+If your company has any kind of formal performance management process, you will probably have a standard form to complete before and during the appraisal discussion.
 While it’s great to have a template to guide your discussion, make sure the appraisal doesn’t become too rigid or descend into a box-ticking exercise.
 Performance reviews should be a two-way street where both parties have an equal opportunity to have their say.
-Research from PwC has found that employees actively welcome appraisals, provided the conversations are well thought through and not rushed or formulaic.
 Plan to invite your direct report to contribute early in the conversation – and prepare to be surprised at what might come up.

 Appraisals often focus on how the individual has performed in the past.
-But at a time when markets are moving fast and priorities can change overnight, there’s little point dwelling on what’s gone before.
+But during these times of constant change, there’s less point in dwelling on what’s gone before.
 Plan to give your performance reviews a forward focus by looking at where the business is heading and what the objectives will be in the near future, and further out.
-Ask people about their aspirations and how they see their career panning out with the company.
 Think about how individuals can use their skills to help the team meet its goals or how they can quickly develop new competencies which will be helpful to the business going forward.

 4. Be positive